In this section

 - B -blockers - help prevent the heart from working too hard to compensate and improves some of the body's counter-productive responses to the stress of heart failure

-Since causes and symptoms of CHF can vary, diagnosis and treatment from an experienced pediatric cardiac team will lead to the best treatment outcomes.
+Since signs, causes and symptoms of CHF can vary, diagnosis and treatment from an experienced pediatric cardiac team will lead to the best treatment outcomes.
 Children’s Hospital is one of the country’s most experienced and busiest pediatric heart surgery centers.
 Learn more.

 Pediatric heart surgery

 As one of the busiest pediatric heart surgery centers in the country, our Herma Heart Institute performs hundreds more operations than any other program in the state.
 Learn more.